Building Neural Networks with Perceptron, One Year Later — Part I

-Around one year ago now, I started writing for Open Data Science after presenting Perceptron at the ODSC conference.
+Around one year ago now, I started writing for Open Data Science after presenting neural networks with Perceptron at the ODSC conference.

 Since then, a lot has changed.
 People have found fascinating uses for the software, and also help contribute to it.
 In this series I’ll present a fresh overview of how Perception works, and all its new features.